Carl-Olof Wrang: Career

 Wrang joined the Waffen-SS in 1939 but never experienced active service.
 Instead he deserted from his unit in order to cross the Norwegian frontier.
 His intention, however, was not SS service.
 In 1939 he applied to the French Army, as he felt war between France and Germany was imminent.
 Foreign service being limited to the French Legion, he remained in Sweden.
-Instead, Wrang joined the Finnish Army during the Winter War and was promoted to fänrik and took part in the battle of Märkäjärvi.
+Instead, Wrang joined the Finnish Army during the Winter War and was promoted to second lieutenant and took part in the battle of Märkäjärvi.
 Returning to Sweden in April 1940, he re-entered the Swedish Army for fear that his country would share the fate of Norway and Denmark.
 Then invasion not materialising, he applied to joint British forces fighting the Italians in Greece.
 He was, much to his consternation, denied a travel permit.
 The reason for his subsequent desertion was he hoped to find his way to Finland via Norway.
 The only way to do this was to enlist in the SS.
 To this he readily agreed.
 Flown via Copenhagen to Berlin, he was persuaded to remain in SS service despite a complete lack of interest.
 On discovering a Finnish volunteer battalion was being raised, he applied for an immediate transfer to the unit's base at Stralsund training camp, which was granted.

-Promoted to Obersturmführer on arrival, his application for transfer to Finland was granted following the discovery that the volunteers would be deployed in the Ukraine.
+Promoted to Obersturmführer on arrival, his application for transfer to Finland was granted following the discovery that the volunteers would be deployed in Ukraine.
 He then served with the Finnish Volunteer Battalion of the Waffen-SS of the 5th SS Panzer Division Wiking for several weeks in 1941.
 Wrang subsequently joined the Swedish Volunteer Battalion on the Hanko Front during the Continuation War and saw action in the Battle of Hanko in 1941.
 One who opposed his discharge was SS recruitment manager Gottlob Berger, who felt the decision should be challenged as Wrang could be useful for "future work" in Sweden centering on recruitment.
 In 1941, he was promoted to lieutenant in the Finnish Army.
 Returning home following his service, he rejoined the Swedish Army and was promoted to lieutenant there as well.

 Wrang was transferred to the reserve as lieutenant in 1946, where he became captain in 1947.
 Wrang worked as a factory manager at SMS-industri AB from 1946 to 1953.
 In 1953, he was appointed captain in the Svea Life Guards (I 1) and from 1954 to 1956 he attended the Royal Swedish Army Staff College.
 He then served as commanding officer of the Swedish Army Paratroop School from 1957 to 1959 when he transferred to North Scanian Infantry Regiment (I 6) where he served as major.
 Wrang served as a UN observer in Kashmir from 1961 to 1962 and then in the Congo, part of the United Nations Operation in the Congo (ONUC) in 1963.
 In 1964, Wrang served in Cyprus, part of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
 Wrang retired as a lieutenant colonel in 1977.